-Guidelines for submitting assignments, Homework and expectations for writing quality:
+Guidelines for submitting assignments, Homework, and expectations for writing quality:

 - All assignments and projects have individual deadlines. - Listening, Reading, Speaking and Writing skills will be assessed in various ways. - Quizzes are closed textbook.
 Once you open a quiz, it will have to be completed within a short, fixed time limit. - Missed Tests and Quizzes cannot be rescheduled. - There will be appointment-based tests with the instructor.
 Students have responsibility to take those exams at the assigned time.
-Please email your instructor if the timing will not work for you (e.g., Childcare or other reasons).
+Please email your instructor if the timing will not work for you (e.g., appointments or other reasons).
 No show without prior contact will be subject to zero points. - All course work assignments, projects and homework must be done by yourself.
 The works will be assessed on technical accuracy (grammar, spelling, word choice) and content/creativity.
 Note that online translators or other composition aids are not permitted; their use constitutes a violation of academic honesty.
-Please read Academic misconduct below. - Homework will be graded on a pass/fail basis.
-Due dates are indicated in D2L.
+Please read Academic misconduct below. - Homework due dates are indicated in D2L.